U.S. presidential election leaves dollar investors flat

-NEW YORK (Reuters) - Romney or Obama?
+NEW YORK, June 29 (Reuters) - Romney or Obama?
 Republican or Democrat?
 The U.S. presidential election may inflame voter passions, but based on past experience, whoever wins the world’s most powerful elected office isn’t likely to move the dollar.

 The U.S. dollar’s performance over the past 40 years shows little relation to the party holding the presidency and more to do with the global and domestic economies.